251027-Java/fantasy/backend/README.md

 just run
 ```

-The backend will be accessible through `http://localhost:8080`.
-While running, documentation of our endpoints will be located at `http://localhost:8080/api`.
+The backend will be accessible through `http://localhost:8080` and endpoints can be viewed via Swagger UI at `http://localhost:8080/swagger-ui.html`.

 With a development server, the tables in the database are automatically updated to match existing entities found in the `dev.revature.fantasy` package.